Logan

 King Cole Bramble changes colour quickly so I decided to make little three round solid grannies and it's worked really well for them as I didn't want too many colour changes within the squares.
 The bigger your square the more colours there will be within the square so it really depends on the look you're after.

-You can find my video for making three round solid granny squares here just bear in mind that there is a colour change in the video after the second round that isn't required here as all three rounds are made with the same yarn
+You can find my video for making three round solid granny squares here, they are the same ones i made for my Amber blanket, just bear in mind that there is a colour change in the video after the second round that isn't required here as all three rounds are made with the same yarn

 How to make solid granny squares

-I got 33 squares out of each 100g ball so I'm going to make an 8 x 8 size blanket (64 squares total).
+I got 33 squares out of each 100g ball so I made an 8 x 8 size blanket (64 squares total).
 I don't block my squares, the process of joining will block them for me.
 I talk more about my thoughts on blocking here......

 FAQs

-I’m joining my squares with Yarnsmiths Create in Off White using a continuous join as you go method…..
+I’m joining my squares with Yarnsmiths Create in Off White ( I used about 120g in total) using a continuous join as you go method…..

 Continuous join as you go with (UK) dcs